Phone: (806) 834-8374

 Office: School of Music, Room 104

-Dr. Wass is a long-time member of ITEA/TUBA, in which his activities have included hosting a regional ITEA conference (2005), serving as founding chair of the Harvey G. Phillips Awards for Excellence in Composition (2005-2011), serving on the Board of Directors as Conferences Coordinator (2009-2011), and serving as an Associate Editor of the ITEA Journal, writing the quarterly “Dear Dr. TubaEuph” column (2012-2015).
-He currently serves on the ITEA Executive Committee as Vice President/President-Elect.
+Dr. Wass is a long-time member of ITEA/TUBA, in which his activities have included hosting a regional conference (2005), serving as founding chair of the Harvey G. Phillips Awards for Excellence in Composition (2005-2011), serving on the Board of Directors as Conferences Coordinator (2009-2011), and serving as an Associate Editor of the ITEA Journal, writing the quarterly “Dear Dr. TubaEuph” column (2012-2015).
+He currently serves as Past-President of ITEA, a position he will hold through 2021.